jwbowers/TestStatRIInterference/response.md

 # Response to Reviewer 1

 We appreciate the positive review.
-In response to this review and the comments from the editor and other reviewer, we now valuate the SSR test statistic for three non-interference models (the sharp null model, the constant additive effects model, and the constant multiplicative effects model) and one new interference model (the one used by Coppock in his *Journal of Experimental Political Science* article).
+In response to this review and the comments from the editor and other reviewer, we now evaluate the SSR test statistic for three non-interference models (the sharp null model, the constant additive effects model, and the constant multiplicative effects model) and one new interference model (the one used by Coppock in his *Journal of Experimental Political Science* article).
 We did not systematically search for other spillover models from political science, but agree that such a survey of models and now, test statistics, would be useful in the future.

 # Response to Reviewer 2